 Achieve Well, Aim High, Have Fun.

-Teaching and learning is coherently planned and sequenced so that pupils learn new knowledge and skills whilst also consolidating previous learning.
 Teachers adapt the curriculum to ensure the needs of all pupils are met, including pupils with additional needs, more able pupils and disadvantaged and vulnerable pupils.
 Our ‘Learning to Learn’ attitudes -‘Thinking for Myself’, ‘More Than Just Me’, ‘Aiming High’ and ‘How Well Did I Do?’ – are regularly discussed throughout the school.
 Promoting these attitudes to pupils enable them to become effective learners.

 Our curriculum strives to prepare pupils for the opportunities, responsibilities and experiences of life in modern day Britain.
 We actively promote fundamental British values whilst also developing mutual respect of different cultures, faiths and beliefs.
 An annual "Proud To Be British" day is held to celebrate life in modern day Great Britain.
 Please click to view our policies on promoting British values and how we prepare children for life in modern day Britain.